KorayErkan/tw-portfolio/installation-guide/installation-guide.md

 For an average team of 25 developers, the system requires at least 5 x 2.5GHz quadcore 7i processors, 64GB of RAM, and 1TB of disk space.

-Also, a 100Base-TX Ethernet network connection is recommended for effective use.
+Also, a 1000Base-TX Ethernet network connection is recommended for effective and efficient use.

 ### Dependencies